-Source: Research Data (2025)
+Note.
+Research Data (2025)

 The findings indicate that all VIF values were below the recommended threshold of 10, with capital adequacy recording the highest value of 4.07.
 Similarly, tolerance values exceeded the minimum acceptable level of 0.1.
 The mean VIF of 3.343 further confirms that multicollinearity was not a concern.
 Therefore, debt, equity, and capital adequacy were sufficiently independent, allowing reliable estimation of their effects on corporate governance.